Wangeci-Linet/ethical-hacking-practicals/README.md

 # Ethical Hacking Practicals

-This repository contains practical lab exercises for **Module 3: Nmap & Scapy** from the Cisco Ethical Hacking course.
+This repository contains practical lab exercises from the Cisco Ethical Hacking course.
 It is designed to document my work, observations, and results from hands-on exercises in network scanning and packet analysis.

 ## Repository Structure